lanavirsen/Google-Web-Analytics-Data-Pipeline/README.md

 ### Objective
 The aim of this project was to automate the monthly collection, transformation, and presentation of web analytics data from Google Analytics 4 and Google Search Console into a Google Sheet for the non-profit organization Ideell marknadsföring i Sverige, where I volunteer as a Data Analyst and Data Team Coordinator.
 This automation streamlines the process of monitoring and reporting key performance metrics, facilitating easier analysis and access to data for our data team.

+You can access the complete Python script for the project [here](https://github.com/lanavirsen/Google-Web-Analytics-Data-Pipeline/blob/main/data_integration.py).

 ### Tools and technologies used
 - **Python**: For scripting the data collection and transformation processes.
 - **Google Analytics Data API and Google Search Console API**: For accessing and retrieving web analytics data.